What Is Comparative Theology? A Catholic Perspective on Interfaith Dialogue

 A theologian of religions might argue—as the Catholic Church did in Lumen Gentium—that God may save those who, through no fault of their own, have not heard the Gospel but who follow the light of conscience.
 That is a statement about the salvific possibility of non-Christian religions.
 It is theology of religions.

-But a comparative theologian would ask a different question: If we study how Hindus understand the relationship between the absolute and the particular, how might that reshape Christian reflection on the Incarnation?
+But a comparative theologian would ask a different question: If we study how Hindus understand the relationship between the absolute and the particular, how might that deepen Christian reflection on the Incarnation?
 That is a question of method, of allowing another tradition’s resources to become tools for deepening one’s own theological understanding.

 The two approaches can be complementary.
 But they are not the same.
 Theology of religions is systematic and comprehensive.
 Comparative theology is focused and particular.
 Theology of religions tries to place religions within a grand scheme.
 Comparative theology sits in the intersection between two traditions and allows the conversation to develop organically.